iamtash/iamtash.github.io/_posts/2019-05-11-i_cant_believe_i_built_a_real_program.markdown

 This part of my experience has taught me that if you’re really struggling with something seemingly simple, chances are you are not alone, and it is definitely not a reflection of your capability.
 Doing something totally new to you is never easy, and it certainly gets easier with practice.

 Once I was poised to start churning out code, I found that I was able to apply pretty much everything we have learned thus far in both Procedural and Object-Oriented Ruby, which was awesome.
-Of course I got stuck and frustrated plenty of times, but ultimately I felt totally equipped to break down problems into pieces and leverage the concepts we’ve learned.
+Of course I got stuck and frustrated plenty of times, but ultimately felt totally equipped to break down problems into pieces and leverage the concepts we’ve learned.

 In fact, I would like to wrap up this post with acknowledgments of some concepts that, upon initial introduction, intimidated me, but are now powerful tools at my disposal.